 The fair always has a brilliant programme of Art Talks, which are a great way to develop your understanding and learn more about a specific area.
 London Art Fair announces its talks programmes in the next few weeks.
 Sign up here to receive their newsletter.

-Art Fairs can be extremely busy with so much going on, its easy to miss out on things.
-So plan ahead, take some time to read their website, work out whats going on and make sure you book in for talks and tours where relevant.
+Art Fairs can be extremely busy with so much going on, it’s easy to miss out on things.
+So plan ahead, take some time to read their website, work out what’s going on and make sure you book in for talks and tours where relevant.
 Of course you could just rock up on the day and have a walk around to see what you like, but you might miss out on some interesting things!
+Read my advice on preparing to visit an art fair here.

 Leila Jeffreys, Purdy Hicks Gallery, POA

 Art Fairs are exhausting – often physically as well as mentally – you’re on your feet for quite a few hours and (hopefully) engaging your brain.
-Make sure you give yourself the whole day, with time to fuel up on coffee and lunch – I’ll be booking lunch at Bellanger (Corbyn & King’s new Islington brasserie, so if you’d like to join me for this and a wander round the fair, drop me a line).
+Make sure you give yourself the whole day, with time to fuel up on coffee and lunch.

 Depending on how seriously you want to take this whole art buying business, you might want to have a scroll through the list of exhibiting galleries before arriving at the fair, so you can get an idea of which ones have art that appeals to you.
-Its nice to just wander around but there’s a lot to see and the time really does fly, so the more prepared you are, the more you’ll get out of it.
-For the truly serious, there are guided tours and art advisory services – details to be announced on the fair’s website shortly.
+It’s nice to just wander around but there’s a lot to see and the time really does fly, so the more prepared you are, the more you’ll get out of it.
+For the truly serious, there are guided tours and art advisory services.

 Next blog post: Buying Limited Edition prints, an affordable way to buy art.